High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 - 1 tbsp salsa

-10. Deli Turkey Chef Salad
+10. Chef Salad with Sliced Deli Meat

-- 4 oz sliced low-sodium deli turkey
+- 4 oz sliced low-sodium deli meat

 - 1 hard-boiled egg, chopped